mattzeunert/mattzeunert.github.io/_posts/2016-08-1-dynamic-analysis-source-maps.md

 As I showed above, the mappings tend to work on literals or variable identifiers.
 But if you look at something like a variable declaration you can see that the `"var"` string isn't taken directly from the uncompiled source code.

-Rather, `"var"` appears directly in the compiler code, in this case Babel. (sm-test-compield.js is basically the Babel compiler).
+Rather, `"var"` appears directly in the source code for the compiler.
+(Babel is in sm-test-compield.js).

 ![](/img/blog/dynamic-analysis-sourcemaps/mapping-var.png)